-If you are aged 18 or older, the costs count towards the compulsory and, if applicable, voluntary excess.
+Are the costs deducted from the compulsory excess?
+If you are aged 18 or older, the costs count towards the compulsory excess.
 This does not apply if the care forms part of the care referred to in articles 5 and 6 of the specific provisions of the public healthcare insurance.